LIHPC-Computational-Geometry/metis-rs/README.md

 `lib/` and a `include/` directory containing the shared libraries and the headers of METIS, respectively.

-Once these variables are set, you can build the bindings with `cargo build`.

 ### Build the documentation

-If your METIS installation lies in a non-standard path, you will need to set the `RUSTDOCFLAGS` environment variable to build the documentation:
+If the vendored feature is disabled (the default), and if METIS is installed in a non-standard location, the additional `RUSTDOCFLAGS` environment variable needs to be set.

     export RUSTDOCFLAGS="-L$METISDIR/lib"